AviSoori1x/Building_NLP_API_with_FastAPI/README.md

 Then test out the API and/or build an application on it/ integrate with an existing application!

-Also please note that the list of strings passed int he body of the request should be divoid of any escape characters and should be enclosed in double quotation marks to be conformant with json formatting.
+Also please note that the list of strings passed int he body of the request should be devoid of any escape characters and should be enclosed in double quotation marks to be conformant with json formatting.
 For your convenience, use the following python code to create this list of strings from the text column of your dataframe.
 In this snippet, the dataframe is assigned to a variable 'df' and the text column in 'df' is 'text'.

 strs = df.text.to_list()[:1000]